minvws/nl-kat-coordination/.github/ISSUE_TEMPLATE/user_story.md

 ---
 name: User story
-about: Suggest an idea for this project, through a user story
+about: Create a feature request that is phrased as a user story
 title: ''
-labels: 'design frontend ui/ux'
+labels: ''
-assignees: 'underdarknl HeleenSG'
+assignees: ''
 ---

 ## User Story
 As a [type of user],
 I want [some goal or desired outcome], so that [some reason or benefit].